- Welcome from the Master’s Internship Coordinator

 Individual Therapy

 Clients generally walk-in as a first contact and clinical needs are assessed.
-Some clients may only attend a walk-in screening, some may continue in therapy and some may be referred to the community.
-There is a limit of sessions per calendar year for clients, but most clients typically receive between four and eight sessions.
-When clinically appropriate and with authorization from our Utilization Review Committee, it is possible to see some clients beyond Counseling and Psychological Services session limit.
+Some clients may only attend an initial contact, some may continue in therapy and some may be referred to the community.
+Counseling and Psychological Services has a brief treatment model with most clients typically receiving between four and eight sessions.
+When clinically appropriate and with authorization from our Utilization Review Committee, it is possible to see some clients beyond the brief model.

 Group Therapy

 Groups are offered which may focus on issues such as romantic relationships, family relationships, grief, body image, women’s issues, men’s issues, DBT, Social Anxiety, LGBTQ issues, and other topics.
 Some of the groups are structured with educational objectives; others are unstructured and rely primarily on interpersonal interaction.
-Master’s interns have the opportunity to process observe a group during the first semester and co-lead a group during the second semester if they are able to commit to an additional three hours per week (from the required minimum of 25 hours to 28 hours per week).
-They also must be able to attend Wednesday Group Administration meetings from 8:30- 9:30 am.
+Master’s interns have the opportunity to process observe a group during the first semester and co-lead a group during the second semester.
+They must be able to attend Wednesday Group Administration meetings from 8:30- 9:30 am. *Process observing/ co- leading group is based on availability and supervisor approval

 Outreach